SIS to LMS Migration: Complete Step-by-Step Guide

 The problem: You migrate during the school day while teachers are updating grades, creating data mismatches between source and target.

-The fix: Always schedule migrations during off-hours.
+The fix: Always schedule migrations during off-hours (nights/weekends/breaks).
 For ongoing changes, implement a delta sync or lock the source system during the final migration window.
+Communicate the freeze period clearly.

 Frequently Asked Questions